vivishno/azure-triggers-acr/readMe.md

 #### Option 2:
-After setup is done we can use command line to push image to our container registry using following docker login and push command-
+We can also use command line to push image to our container registry using following docker login and push command-
 - Use below command to login to your regisry-

     ``` docker login {{container-registry-name}}.azurecr.io ```